lindersi/SwissthermScraper/README.md

 Fetches PZP/Kermi/Grünenwald heat-pump data from the cloud portal and publishes it to MQTT for Home Assistant.

-**Major change:** Heizkreis values are no longer scraped with Selenium.
-They come from the same **xcenterpro JSON API** the RemoteControl UI uses (OpenID login + `Menu/GetBundlesByCategory` / `Datapoint/ReadValues`).
+Heizkreis **and** energy counters use the **xcenterpro JSON API** (OpenID login + menu/datapoint endpoints).
+No Selenium/Chrome is required.
 MQTT topic names stay compatible with existing Home Assistant entities.

 There is still no useful **local** LAN API on a plain x-center x40 (FTP/Telnet only; no HTTP/Modbus without Interface Module).